gladcolor/Student_interns/README.md

 # Task 2 Image classification
 Building a classifier to detect the number of stories of a house. `house_location.csv` have a `story` column.
 Please use Pytorch.
-If you do not familiar with Pytorch, following this great tutorial:
+If you do not familiar with Pytorch, follow this great tutorial:

 [Pytorch fine-tuning](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html)